leonj1/codesys/README.md

 ### Practical Use:

-the most effective way I've found of using this sdk is by mimicing my actual qorkflow with claude code which I've found extremely effective.
+the most effective way I've found of using this sdk is by mimicing my actual workflow with claude code which I've found extremely effective.

 the workflow is simple: plan the task by exploring the codebase, then implement the plan
 ```python